SUBSCRIBE TO OUR FREE NEWSLETTER

 Michigan Governor Rick Snyder could have declared a state of emergency in Flint over its water contamination crisis months earlier than he did, according to new emails released Sunday that contradict the governor's defense of his delayed actions.

-Snyder, who declared a state of emergency in Flint and Genesee County on January 5--months after acknowledging there was lead in the region's public water supply--has repeatedly said he could not take action until local officials made a request, which Genesee County did on January 4.
+Snyder declared a state of emergency in Flint and Genesee County on January 5, months after acknowledging lead in the region's public water supply.
+He has repeatedly said he could not take action until local officials requested it, which Genesee County did on January 4.

-However, a November 13 email sent to Snyder's office from Michigan State Police (MSP) Captain Chris Kelenske, who also serves as the deputy state director of emergency management and homeland security, reads, "As you know, the Governor can declare at any time, for any reason."
+However, a November 13 email from Michigan State Police (MSP) Captain Chris Kelenske, who also serves as the deputy state director of emergency management and homeland security, to Snyder's office reads, "As you know, the Governor can declare at any time, for any reason."

 "The state will formally own the event if we put a Governor's Declaration in place," Kelenske wrote to Snyder's deputy legal counsel, Paul Smith.
-"This could be viewed as the state having owned up to how the water issue was caused."
+"This could be viewed as the state owning up to how the water issue was caused."

 Previously released communications suggest that Snyder told state officials to suppress lead testing results and that the governor knew the water was toxic as far back as October 2014.

-Kelenske also noted in the email that Snyder's office had made no formal request for assistance.
+Kelenske also noted in the email that Snyder's office had not formally requested assistance.
 "A state declaration sets a precedent for issuing a state declaration for an infrastructure maintenance event," Kelenske wrote.
 "What if lead is found in other areas of the state's drinking water due to infrastructure issues?
 This action opens the door to any other jurisdiction with water quality issues."

 "It's infuriating," Ananich said.